envisioning/vocab/src/content/articles/laq-locally-adaptive-quantization.md

 ---
-generality:
-  - 0.32
-  - 0.305
-  - 0.29
-  - 0.275
-  - 0.26
-  - 0.245
-  - 0.23
 slug: laq-locally-adaptive-quantization
-summary:
-  Technique used in data compression and neural network optimization that adjusts quantization levels based on local data characteristics to improve accuracy and efficiency.
+summary: Technique used in data compression and neural network optimization that adjusts quantization levels based on local data characteristics to improve accuracy and efficiency.
 title: LAQ (Locally-Adaptive Quantization)
 ---